YanSong996/LENS2_Emulator_Reproducibility_Materials/Supplement/README_Supplement.md

 1. Calculate the residuals of autoregressive model (about 0.2 seconds)
 2. Calculate p-values of the first temporal lag of the cross-correlation and plot Figure S4(a) (about 395.9 seconds)

+### Figure S5 in Section S4.1.1
+Please refer to the reproduction of Figure 3 in Section 4.1.

+### Figure S6 in Section S4.1.2